mzazon/awesome-cloud-projects/azure/progressive-web-apps-static-hosting-cdn/progressive-web-apps-static-hosting-cdn.md

    echo "CDN URL: https://${CDN_URL}"
    ```

    The CDN is now configured to serve your PWA from edge locations worldwide, dramatically improving load times for global users.
-Caching rules are optimized for PWA assets, ensuring service workers and critical resources are efficiently distributed while maintaining proper cache invalidation strategies.
+The Standard_Microsoft tier provides excellent performance with default caching policies.
+For advanced caching customization, consider upgrading to Premium tier for Rules Engine capabilities.

 8. **Integrate Application Insights into PWA**: